 - help your child have healthy teeth for life by having a good dental health routine

-- don't delay dental treatments - there are a wide range of dental treatments available.
-Some, such as fillings and root canal treatment, are readily available on the health service
+- don't delay dental treatments - there are a wide range of dental treatments available, some of which are readily available on the health service, such as fillings and root canal treatment

 The information on this page has been adapted from original content from the NHS website.